Plan your New Zealand itinerary with confidence after reading up on all the best places to visit in the South Island. I hope this helps!

 Omarama is a tiny blink-and-you’ll-miss-it town right at the end of the spectacular Lindis Pass if you’re driving north (or at the start if you’re heading south!).
 There’s not too much to do here but it’s worth a quick stop for at least a hot tub soak and a visit to the Clay Cliffs.

 Where to stay near Omarama: 45 minutes east of Omarama, towards Oamaru, is Valley Views, a remote glamping spot run by a family who have thought of every single detail.
 I can’t recommend this place enough!
+Another nearby glamping option which I love is Nest Treehouse, on the opposite side of the river from Valley Views.

 Must-do activity: Omarama Hot Tubs